shagunm25/FUTURE_FS_01/README.md

 ## License

-This project is developed for educational and internship purposes.
+This project was created for educational and internship learning purposes.